blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 paws are clumsy and you may not wield two-handed weapons.
 You require both paws to wield one-handed weapons.
 You may either stand upright at a height of nearly four feet on your digitigrade legs or on all fours and become indistinguishable from a large house cat.
+Your size is small.

 ##### Claws (requires at least 15 dexterity)
 You've learned to make quick swipes with your claws to deal damAge: to soft